What is syphilis?

 The first syphilis symptom you may notice is one or more ulcers around your genitals.
 These are known as chancres (pronounced ‘shankers’).

-Chancres tend to develop between a few weeks and three months of being in contact with an infected person.
+Chancres tend to develop between a few weeks and three months after being in contact with an infected person.
 They might be on your penis, your vagina, or around your anus.
-Sometimes they can appear in other areas, like your mouth.
+Sometimes they can appear in other areas, like your mouth and hands.

 There’s usually only a single ulcer that is painless.
 But sometimes the ulcer is painful, or there might be more than one.
+The ulcer usually goes away after between three to eight weeks.

 Secondary syphilis